 - Asset management systems that provide additional information about the available devices and their location.

-- Customer relationship management systems can provide information about the customer as device owner.
+- Customer relationship management systems that provide information about the customer as device owner.

-- Workforce management systems can provide information on the maintenance status of devices.
+- Workforce management systems that provide information on the maintenance status of devices.

-Cumulocity supports agent development on three different levels:
+Cumulocity IoT supports agent development on three different levels:

-- There are a number of full-featured open source agents and drivers in Cumulocity's bitbucket.org and mbed.org repositories.
-More information can be found in the "Devices" section of this documentation.
+- There are a number of full-featured open source agents and drivers in Cumulocity’s github.com and mbed.org repositories.
+More information can be found in the “Devices” section of this documentation.

 - Technology-neutral REST APIs for other runtime environments.